sunsmoke/bithammer/README.md

 http://en.wikipedia.org/wiki/Tragedy_of_the_commons

 It's not personal.
-It's just that your ignorance/selfishness is ruining things for everyone else.
+It's just that your ignorance and selfishness are ruining things for everyone else.

+The best workaround to BitHammer is to get a 'private internet VPN' and run your BitTorrent traffic through that.
+This will prevent BitHammer from banning you, keep your usage to levels the router can handle, and prevent the WiFi owner from getting file-sharing letters from lawyers.

 ## Are there better alternatives to BitHammer?